antor44/livestream_video/Audio-Transcription-Chrome/README.md

 **Q: Can the server run with GPU acceleration?**

-A: WhisperLive Server supports faster‑whisper backends with GPU acceleration, and it also supports the TensorRT backend for Nvidia graphics cards.
+A: WhisperLive Server supports the faster‑whisper backend accelerated by a GPU, which should be automatically detected as long as the system has a compatible version of the Nvidia CUDA libraries installed.
+It also supports the TensorRT backend for Nvidia graphics cards, which is generally more efficient than faster‑whisper.
 See the WhisperLive documentation for detailed configuration instructions.

+Keep in mind that although WhisperLive supports multiple concurrent clients on a single GPU, there are limitations due to the limited amount of available VRAM and compute capacity.
+Primarily, the ability to handle multiple clients depends on the available VRAM.
+Notably, the server can be configured in single‑model mode to optimize VRAM usage, but in that case all clients must use the same model size.

+Additionally, WhisperLive does not include a built-in load balancing system; there are no mechanisms to distribute the load among multiple server instances, so an external load balancing solution must be implemented.

 **Q: What quality of transcription can I expect when using only a low-level processor?**